-The two armies clashed near to Lippa Castle, in the Pass of Pálülés.
+The two armies clashed near Lippa Castle, in the Pass of Pálülés.

 Prince Rákóczi deployed 7,000 cavalrymen, 2,000 infantrymen, and 8 cannons in a wedge-shaped formation.
 The right-wing was led by Captain Gyulai Ferenc of Várad Castle: he deployed the recruited footmen in the first line, commanded by Barkóczy István.

 The Hajdú soldiers of Captain Szuhay Mátyás of Kálló Castle stood on the left-wing.
-The artillery was led by the Scottish officer called András (Andrew) Gaudi.
+The artillery was led by a Scottish officer called András (Andrew) Gaudi.

 The Ottoman cavalry was commanded by the Sanjak Bey of Esztergom and by the Pasha of Eger Castle.
 The middle was led by Pasha Kenán of Buda Castle, supported by the Janissaries and the artillery, along with 800 cavalrymen.
 Their primary goal was to hit at Jenő Castle.

 The troops of Kenán were situated in a bushy area, sheltered by some trenches and a ruined stone wall.

 The fight broke out at 10 A.M. when the Ottoman vanguard launched an attack.
 It was beaten back by the Hungarian left-wing which launched a strong counter-attack that made the Turk right-wing flee.
 The same thing took place on the Hungarians’ right-wing.

 Yet, the fleeing Ottomans were stopped in the Pass of Pálülés where the Ottoman middle-ward was deployed.
 The runners turned back and a bloody fight has developed.